 SFLA’s Stephanie Stone to speak at 10 a.m. at the “Don’t Erase Women” Kick Off

 900 East Main Street, Richmond, VA 23219

 WASHINGTON D.C.
-(01-06-2020) – Students for Life of America and Students for Life Action President Kristan Hawkins, along with national pro-life and pro-family leaders including signers from the March for Life, LiveAction, Family Research Council, And then there were None, and Eagle Forum to name a few, sent a joint letter to members of the U.S. Congress and state legislators in Virginia this week in opposition to efforts to change the rules for passage of the Equal Rights Amendment and to force it through the Virginia legislature.
+(01-06-2020) – Students for Life of America and Students for Life Action President Kristan Hawkins, along with national pro-life and pro-family leaders including signers from the National Pro-Life March, LiveAction, Family Research Council, And then there were None, and Eagle Forum to name a few, sent a joint letter to members of the U.S. Congress and state legislators in Virginia this week in opposition to efforts to change the rules for passage of the Equal Rights Amendment and to force it through the Virginia legislature.
 The letter is being sent in advance of state-based votes expected in January and anticipating Congress taking up the effort in the new year.